-Easter.
+On Easter.
 Everybody meets on the village square on the day of the crucifixion.
-There are also people who build themselves Roman armours from cardboard.
-Then the people that are about to get crucified are chased through the streets to the crucifixion site.
+There are also people who build themselves Roman armor from cardboard.
+Then the people that are about to get crucified are chased through a street to the crucifixion site.

-Two days before Easter, they start praying hypnotically, like in a mantra, and keep beating themselves.
+It starts two days before Easter.
+They pray hypnotically, like in a mantra, and keep beating themselves.
 Then they stop in front of small churches and throw themselves to the ground.
+Kids come and beat them, too.
 The priest from the church blesses them and then they walk to the next church.
-That‘s going on for the whole day and they‘re beaten and blessed at every church with different implements: knotted ropes, sticks, everything they can find.
-Kids come and beat them, too.
+That‘s going on for the whole day and they‘re beaten and blessed at every church with different implements: knotted ropes, sticks, everything that they can find.

 Yes, I believe the kids think it‘s funny.
 Personally, I was shocked, because I‘ve never seen something like that before and I didn‘t know what would be happening.
-I was even more shocked that people treated the crucifixion process as if it was the most normal thing in the world.
+I was even more shocked about the fact that people treated the whole thing as if it was the most normal thing in the world.

 And the parents?

-They were there, too, and looked like they were having just as much fun.
-They just let the kids do whatever they wanted.
+They were there, too and had also fun.
+They just let them do whatever they wanted.

-Does everyone make it to the cross or do some people back down?
+Is everyone making it to the cross or are some people backing down?

 Everyone wants to make it really bad.
 The crucifixion is the grand finale, there is no better way to find salvation.
-For me it was really weird: it was full of blood, because their skin was already open and it was just gushing out.
+For me it was really weird, I was full of blood, because their skin was already open and it was just gushing out.

 What sort of people want to be crucified?

 They were very diverse.
 It is a very personal thing.
-People go there from the whole of the Philippines.
+People come there from the whole Philippines.
 I think they feel very good afterwards.
-I read an article a few days later, saying that the chief of the police offered to spare some guys their petty offences if they got themselves crucified.
+I‘ve read an article a few days later, saying that the president of the police offered his guys to get relieved from their petty offenses if they let themselves being crucified.

 Exactly, but there is a doctor supervising the whole thing now.
 There were some grievances because some people brought their own nails.
 The doctor told them that they had to use the nails that were provided on the site because they are clean and there were too many health problems because of the dirty nails.
-Three men approach the cross, they cut the martyrs and torture them a bit and then they hang there, for about five minutes.
-The physicians take them down and then the next one goes up.
+There are three men approaching the cross.
+They cut them and torture them a bit and then they hang there, for about five minutes.
+The physicians take them down and the next go up.
 There is a small queue.